-The Department of Microbiology, Immunology & Molecular Genetics is part of the Long School of Medicine at the University of Texas Health Science Center at San Antonio.
+The Department of Microbiology, Immunology & Molecular Genetics (MIMG) is part of the Long School of Medicine at the University of Texas Health Science Center at San Antonio.
 Our faculty conducts research on the immune system, infectious agents and cancer.
 Accordingly, the department is the nucleus for research and education in immunological and microbiological topics for the five schools at the University of Texas Health Science Center at San Antonio, and provides a dynamic environment for scientific discovery and training.

-The Department of Microbiology, Immunology & Molecular Genetics supports a variety of learning and training opportunities in seminars, lectures and events, including:
+The Department of Microbiology, Immunology & Molecular Genetics supports a variety of learning and training opportunities in seminars, lectures and events, including

 - Invited Guest Seminar Speakers